COMET

 Comparing Misspecified Estimators under Triple Differences

 The following two tables shows how various ways of misspecifying the model when the true CEF corresponds to the heterogeneous ATET/Triple Difference case results in biased estimates.
-You are encouraged to figure out if you can compute the biased estimates theoretically yourself to check your understanding of how the DID model works in general.
+Try to figure out if you can compute the biased estimates theoretically to check your understanding of how the DID model works in general!

 stargazer(model1,